Last updated on May 23, 2023 at 01:25 pm

 Whether you know it or not, you’re in the same boat as almost everyone in your field.
 Most companies have way-too-small internal comms teams and an equally limited budget.
 Many internal comms pros I know aren’t also graphic designers and video editors.

 Want to know the secret to successfully managing an employee app?

 - Have a great content governance plan.

-- Meet with content creators frequently to stay tuned into what’s going on across the company
+- Meet with content creators frequently to stay aware of what’s happening across the company.

 While meeting all your employee app goals is a bit more complicated than these two steps, they are vital to setting yourself up for success.
 Without a content governance plan and content creators across your company, you’ll end up struggling to create local-level content and all of the work will fall onto you, which will limit how much you can do with your app.